How To Create A Meal Plan For Clients

 Without this, clients may be over or under-eating, both of which could negatively impact upon their health and fitness.

-However, if your client confesses that they are routinely struggling with the prospect of portion sizes, it may be worth advising them to invest in products such as portion control plates
+However, if your client confesses that they are routinely struggling with the prospect of portion sizes, it may be worth advising them to invest in products such as portion control plates.

 This product will directly help them to break up each section of their food, in order to meet the daily recommendations.